 Although the name suggests, Lima airport is not located in the city of Lima, rather it is 17 km away, in an independent district called Callao, and the trip from the airport to Miraflores and Barranco, takes around 45 minutes, depending on the traffic (to be honest, it can take a lot more sometimes because the traffic in Lima is crazy).

 This is the most expensive option of the list.
 In general taxis in Peru are really cheap, as long as they are not an airport taxi!
 If you are really thinking about taking this option though, remember to negotiate the price for the service before you actually take it, taxis in Peru don’t have a taximeter, so the price can be a surprise sometimes, but it is supposed to be something around $60 soles or US$20.
 Although you will pay a really expensive price for that, don’t bear high expectations, the cars are normally in bad conditions and don’t offer much comfort.
 But if still, you want a taxi, avoid the street ones, perhaps you think they will be cheaper than the companies inside the customs area, but it is not the truth, besides it is more dangerous as well.

-The VIP option for taxis, it is also freaking expensive, but at least offers cars in good conditions and is an official taxi of the airport, in other words: it is safer.
+The VIP option for taxis, it is also freaking expensive, but at least offers cars in good conditions and is an official airport taxi, in other words: it is safer.
 Make sure to check the table for the price of their service, since it depends on the area you want to be dropped off.
 In general, it is around $50 or $60 soles (US$15 or US$20).

 The main public bus companies that pass close to the airport are the Holding Express S and Aquarius Express.
 Both operate from 05:00 to 00:00.
 The price for their ticket is just $3 soles, and both go until the center of Miraflores neighborhood.